Stock Market Crash: How the Worlds Worst Market Timer Succeeded Buying at the Worst Times

 Bob continued to save but was hesitant about investing due to the 1973-74 stock market crash, so he sat out of the market despite watching stock prices rebound magnificently.
 In August 1987, Bob’s entire $46,000 in savings went to Sal along with instructions to buy more of the S&P 500 index fund.
 Shortly after Bob’s big purchase, another stock market crash occurred and the market fell by 30%.
 Bob was cursing his bad luck but again, stood by his promise not to sell, no matter what happened.

-Every month Bob would receive an investment statement in the mail but he purposefully threw them right in the trash.
+Every month Bob would receive an investment statement in the mail but he purposefully threw them right into the bin.
 He feared that if he opened the statement and saw bad news, he make might a rash decision to sell.

 In October 2007, Bob was eyeing retirement and decided to stomach one last market investment.
 He withdrew savings of $64,000 and gave Sal his final index fund buy order.
 The market proceeded to fall by 50%.
 Sal thought Bob was the unluckiest investor he’d ever met.